 Play has started at the First Southern Baptist Church of Del City (6400 S. Sooner Rd).

-Nathan Malone, our pickleball supporter, at Hidden Trails Tennis Center passed away.
+Nathan Malone, our pickleball supporter, at Hidden Trails Tennis Center passed away in January.

 The 2020 State Games of Oklahoma were held at the LifeTime Athletics facility.
 A beautiful facility where we had 24 courts and 470 players.
 Great success with Gene and Beth Click as Tournament Directors and Vicky Noakes as Tournament Operations and many volunteers from the club!